 Hell, no, it can be wise words for anyone experiencing stressed states.
 As I say in the first workbook, life can be messy and change can be hard.
-When we lack a belief in ourselves and are having difficulty managing life’s challenges, living in the moment with purposeful intention is a healthy choice.
-For many, asking the question “how can I use the next twenty-four hours to bolster me?” can be stabilizing.
+When we lack belief in ourselves and are having difficulty managing life’s challenges, living in the moment with purposeful intention is a healthy choice.
+For many, asking the question “How can I use the next twenty-four hours to bolster me?” can be stabilizing.
 A simple decision to live the best we can in one 24-hour compartment can help to decrease the freaked-out state.

 The practice of one day at a time is very much consistent with the idea of becoming the CEO of one’s life.
 I write about protecting and caring for the future self in the second workbook, and I speak often about the importance of having realistic goals that stretch us.
 Yet, the reality is that if we have conditioned an acute stress response, it is almost impossible to draw on the concentration and creative thinking that is needed to look beyond today.
 There are times when putting one foot in front of the other and “making” it till bedtime is a realistic goal.

 This has to be one of my favorite little quotes and I think it offers great wisdom.
-For me, it is reminiscent of being a little girl, getting into mischief, having adventures in the woods, being on my bike and exploring the big world of my small neighborhood.
+For me, it is reminiscent of being a little girl, getting into mischief, having adventures in the woods, being on my bike, and exploring the big world of my small neighborhood.
 I was a tomboy and often spent my days racing around barefoot.
 I remember very well what it was like to go to bed spent, tired, looking like a ragamuffin but feeling extremely pleased with myself and my day.

-Now, as an adult, when I think of going to bed at the end of the day with dirty feet, messy hair and my eyes sparkling it automatically impacts my state in a positive way.
-This encourages me to ask the question “what can I do today to generate that wonderful feeling of a “good tired” that comes from a well spent day?”
+Now, as an adult, when I think of going to bed at the end of the day with dirty feet, messy hair, and my eyes sparkling it automatically impacts my state in a positive way.
+This encourages me to ask the question “What can I do today to generate that wonderful feeling of a “good tired” that comes from a well-spent day?”

-Feeling tired because we have been busy living well, is a very different experience than feeling drained because our mind and body has been battling a freaked-out state that should be reserved for running away from tigers.
+Feeling tired because we have been busy living well, is a very different experience than feeling drained because our mind and body have been battling a freaked-out state that should be reserved for running away from tigers.